mautic/user-documentation/docs/components/forms.rst

    Attributes are CSS tags which change the styling of a particular Form.

 .. note::
-   Setting the Render Style to No on the Form means that the styling in these fields is ignored.
+   Setting the Render Style to No on the Form means that Mautic ignores the styling in these fields.

 .. image:: images/forms/checkbox_group_attributes.png
   :width: 600